How to Improve Leg Circulation in Elderly Patients: 6 Tips Every Caregiver Should Know

 Keep Them Warm

-When the body is cold, vessels constrict, making blood circulation even harder to regulate.
+When the body is cold, vessels constrict, making venous circulation even harder to regulate.
 To combat this situation, make sure your patients stay at a comfortable temperature at all times.
 If you notice them wearing multiple layers in summer or constantly asking for a blanket, it might be time to turn the heat up a couple of degrees.
 That being said, overheating can also lead to its own set of health problems, so the key is to keep your patients at a moderate, comfortable temperature.

 Remind Them to Take Their Medicine